byte-zone/ByteZone_Injector/README.md

 ByteZone Injector is a user-mode injector written in C# .NET 8.0, designed for educational purposes in computer science.
 It allows you to delve into injection techniques and gain a deeper understanding of how applications interact with the system.

+### Multiple Injection Methods
+ByteZone Injector offers various injection techniques to experiment with, providing a hands-on learning experience for understanding application loading and execution mechanisms.

 ### Project Structure

 ByteZone Injector consists of two main files: